 Mining and milling

-Brazilian uranium resources occur in a number of geological environments and, consequently, belong to several deposit types; Some of them hosted in near surface.
-In addition to known resources, there is a high potential for further discovery of economic uranium deposits.
+Brazil’s uranium resources occur in a number of geological environments and, consequently, belong to several deposit types, some of them hosted near the surface.
+In addition to known resources, there is a high potential for further discovery of uranium deposits.

 Brazil has been producing uranium since 1982.
-Between 1982 and 1995 the cumulative uranium production was 1,030 tU from the Poços de Caldas Unit and 3120 tU from the Caetité Unit, the only commercial plant currently in operation.
-Since March 2000, Brazilian short term uranium concentrate production capability has been 340 tU/year.
+Between 1982 and 1995 the cumulative uranium production was 1030 tU from the Poços de Caldas Unit, and since March 2000 the cumulative production was 3761 tU from the Caetité Unit, the only commercial plant currently in operation, for which the short term uranium concentrate production capability has been 340 tU/year.

 Expansion of milling capacity of Caetité to 670 tU/year has been studied.
 After the planned expansion of Caetité, INB will concentrate on the development of Santa Quiteria deposits.
-However, since uranium will be a coproduct of phosphate, the feasibility of the project depends mainly on the phosphate market.
-Direct employment in Brazilian uranium industry is rising.
+However, since at this new site uranium will be a coproduct of phosphate, the feasibility of the project depends mainly on the phosphate market.
+Direct employment in Brazil’s uranium industry is rising.
 Losses caused by closure of the Poços de Caldas Unit were offset by increases associated with the beginning of operation and planned expansion of the Caetité Unit.

 Uranium production in Brazil is only for domestic use.
 All uranium concentrate produced is shipped to other countries for conversion and enrichment and then returned to Brazil for fuel fabrication.